usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 3/Case Study Exercise: Leading Through Risk.md

 ## Applying Strategic Acquisition Leadership: Project RAINBO Integration
 The exercises that follow integrate your learning about strategic acquisition leadership, risk management, and culture change.
 You'll practice:
-- Using acquisition strategy tools to structure complex procurement decisions
+- Using acquisition strategy tools to structure complex procurement decisions.
-- Applying risk management frameworks to balance innovation with accountability
+- Applying risk management frameworks to balance innovation with accountability.
-- Translating user needs into acquisition language that enables vendor innovation
+- Translating user needs into acquisition language that enables vendor innovation.
-- Promoting culture change through executive leadership and decision-making
+- Promoting culture change through executive leadership and decision-making.
-- Managing stakeholder expectations while enabling organizational transformation
+- Managing stakeholder expectations while enabling organizational transformation.

 As you work through these exercises, focus on your role as an executive leader:
 - What strategic decisions can only you make?